 Every month, we hold a monthly medical outreach camp, which provides healthcare services to those in disadvantaged areas.
 All of our medical interns attend and help out at the camp, working under supervision.

 Where in the Philippines will I be working?

 Depending on the placement you choose, you’ll either be working in Bogo City or the Municipality of San Remigio.
-These two locations are around 12 km apart, so it’s not far to travel between them if needed.
+These two locations are around 7 miles apart, so it’s not far to travel between them if needed.
 They are situated on the far north of Cebu Island, which is surrounded by 167 smaller islands and islets to form Cebu Province.